by Tomasz Fiedoruk AI-assisted content, reviewed by the author

 Band 4 (22-30 Hz): The storm indicator

 The fourth harmonic at 27.3 Hz is usually invisible during calm periods.
 Seeing it clearly means the electromagnetic environment is being driven hard.
-Activity here combined with bands 3 and 5 is the signature of a major geomagnetic event.
+Activity here combined with bands 3 and 5 is the signature of a major geomagnetic event — the kind tracked by the Kp index at levels 5 and above.

 Band 5 (30-40 Hz): The rare one